-- Develop and promote the Authority's purpose and vision through its Corporate Plan. - Review the Corporate Plan and its impact on the Authority's governance arrangements on a regular basis. - Continue to develop the Joint Recycling and Waste Management Strategy for Merseyside to ensure that partnerships work to a common goal. - Publish the Authority's Annual Performance Plan on a timely basis to communicate the Authority's activities and achievements, its financial position and performance. - Produce and publish quarterly reports to monitor the Authority's performance and the quality of its services. - Continue to develop effective arrangement to identify and deal with failure in service delivery. - Ensure value for money which takes account of sustainable delivery of services and improved environmental performance.
+- Develop and promote the Authority's purpose and vision through its Corporate Plan. - Review the Corporate Plan and its impact on the Authority's governance arrangements on a regular basis. - Continue to develop the Joint Recycling and Waste Management Strategy for Merseyside to ensure that partnerships work to a common goal. - Publish the Authority's Service Delivery Plan on a timely basis each year to communicate the Authority's activities and achievements, its financial position and performance. - Produce and publish seasonal updates and an Annual Report to monitor the Authority's performance and the quality of its services. - Continue to develop effective arrangement to identify and deal with failure in service delivery. - Ensure value for money which takes account of sustainable delivery of services and improved environmental performance.